ansi6622/Learn-To-Code-Week-1/README.md

 - Copy the code under number four.
 - Paste that code into your stylesheet!
 (BONUS: Where should you paste this?)

-##The User wants some changes
-- Change the name of the site
-- Change all the navigation links & Section Headers
-- Embed an image

 ##Open Your Project in Atom